-Objective: Among the symptom constellation that characterizes allergic conjunctivitis, many such as burning and stinging can be attributed to chronic neuropathic pain.
-There is accumulating data to support that these hallmark symptoms might be linked to the effects of allergen induced neuromodulation.
-This review will emphasize the key characteristics of neuropathic itch and pain in allergic conjunctivitis and its pathologic mechanisms.
+Objective: Among the constellation of symptoms that characterizes allergic conjunctivitis, many (eg, burning and stinging) can be attributed to chronic neuropathic pain.
+Cumulative data support that these hallmark symptoms might be linked to the effects of allergen-induced neuromodulation.
+This review investigates the key characteristics of neuropathic itch and pain in allergic conjunctivitis and their underlying pathogenic mechanisms.

-Methods: A literature review was conducted using a PubMed search focusing on allergic conjunctivitis, allergic conjunctivitis, neurogenic inflammation, neuropathic itch, neuropathic pain.
-Articles were reviewed and those discussing clinical course, pathophysiology, and neuronal regulation of chronic neuropathic symptoms as related to allergic disease were summarized.
+Methods: A literature review was conducted using a PubMed search focusing on allergic conjunctivitis, neurogenic inflammation, neuropathic itch, and neuropathic pain.
+Articles were reviewed, and those discussing clinical course, pathophysiology, and neuronal regulation of chronic neuropathic symptoms as related to allergic disease were summarized.

-Conclusion: Current management goals of allergic conjunctivitis aim to minimize the inflammatory cascade associated with allergic response in the initial stages of the pathological mechanism.
+Conclusion: Current goals in the management of allergic conjunctivitis aim to minimize the inflammatory cascade associated with the allergic response in the initial stages of the pathogenic mechanism.
 Based on the mechanistic data reviewed herein, the recognition that neuronal inflammation explains many of the symptoms in allergic conjunctivitis opens new frontiers for drug discovery.